namedummy568-stack/k5-science-curriculum-content/Unit2/Lesson3/dinosaur_facts.md

-Updated content for K-5 Science Unit 2 Lesson 3 with new dinosaur facts.
+Updated content for K-5 Science Unit 2 Lesson 3 with new dinosaur facts and images.